Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 # Break

-Take a 10 minute break measure the world in pixels.
+Take a 10-minute break and measure the world in pixels.

 <!-- v -->